iamvs-2002/Understand-PR-and-Github/README.md

-# Understanding PR and Github
+# Understand PR and Github

 ## This repository is to teach you about how to start making contributions to the Open-source by making a PR.